-Areas that were predicted to have a high fireline intensity, flame length and rate of spread were rated as high or extreme.
-Likewise, areas that were predicted to have low fireline intensity, flame length and rate of spread were rated as low or moderate.
+Areas that were predicted to have a high fireline intensity, flame length, and forward rate of spread were rated as high or extreme.
+Likewise, areas that were predicted to have low fireline intensity, flame length, and forward rate of spread were rated as low or moderate.

-The three intermediate layers were then weighted with a fourth component, fire regime condition class, resulting in a fire behavior rating (Figure 8).
+The 3 intermediate layers were then weighted with a fourth component, fire regime condition class, resulting in a fire behavior rating (Figure 8).
 The final overlay can be found in Appendix B.

 Figure 8.
-Fuel Hazard Rating - GIS Model.
+Fuel Hazard Rating-GIS Model.